 How can we increase awareness of how we treat and interact with the land on which we live?

-On September 24, 2020, the Global Oneness Project and Native Land Digital hosted a new webinar, On Enhancing Our Understanding: Learning and Teaching about Indigenous Cultures, Languages, and Territories, on September 24, 2020 at 3:30 pm (PT)!
+Join the Global Oneness Project and Native Land Digital for a new webinar, Enhancing Our Understanding: Learning and Teaching about Indigenous Cultures, Languages, and Territories, on September 24, 2020 at 3:30 pm (PT)!

-This webinar considered tools and methods to learn and teach about Indigenous cultures, languages, and territories.
-Through personal stories centered in their experiences as educators, Cleary Vaughan-Lee, Executive Director of the Global Oneness Project, and Christine McRae, Executive Director of Native Land Digital, offered guidance on ways to bring Indigenous history and knowledge into teaching in a meaningful way.
-Classroom tips, strategies, and educator examples were shared which highlighted specific methods of fostering perspective-shifting and empathy into the classroom.
-New lesson plans included activities using Native Land’s mapping tool.
+This webinar will consider tools and methods to learn and teach about Indigenous cultures, languages, and territories.
+Through personal stories centered in our own experiences as educators, Cleary Vaughan-Lee, Executive Director of the Global Oneness Project, and Christine McRae, Executive Director of Native Land Digital, will offer guidance on ways to bring Indigenous history and knowledge into teaching in a meaningful way.
+Classroom tips, strategies, and educator examples will be shared which highlight specific methods to foster perspective-shifting and empathy into the classroom.
+New lesson plans include activities using Native Land’s mapping tool.
 An in-depth discussion and a live Q&A will also take place throughout the webinar.

 Native Land Digital is an Indigenous-led nonprofit based in Vancouver, British Columbia.
 Governed and led by an Indigenous Board of Directors and Indigenous staff, and supported by an Advisory Council with a broad expertise, Native Land Digital is primarily known for its free online map of Indigenous territories, treaties and languages, Educator’s Guide and Territory Acknowledgement Guide.
 Native Land Digital was founded in 2014 as a volunteer initiative by Victor Temprano, a settler from British Columbia.